-You might be thinking about making an offer or going to an auction on a particular property that you’ve been running the numbers on.
+You might be thinking about making an offer or going to an auction on a particular property that you’ve been running the numbers and wondering how much you can afford for a mortgage.
 [Godfather voice] “I’m going to make him an offer he can’t refuse.”
 But the trouble is the bank is taking a little bit of time to come back to you, or you’re still waiting for your pre approval, so you’re not too sure whether or not you should get a pre approval.
 This is where a mortgage advisor can make a huge difference.
 Now, the misconception is that they might come in and just speed up that pre approval.

 Sometimes, a mortgage advisor can arrange your application a lot better than if you did it yourself, but more often than not, it’s about the options of the lenders that a mortgage advisor can give you.
 Because if you’re just dealing with one bank, it’s just a yes or no, and you don’t have many other options if they did say no. Many of the banks are so busy at the moment that they will only look at existing client applications, so if you are new to the bank, they will not help.